"The Mekong Dominion is withdrawing from the Treaty of Coronado. All Peacekeepers have been recalled immediately."

 "Mostly, yes," Danielle agreed.

 "Okay, then how about this?"
 Jack said with a crooked smile, the way he did when an idea came to him.
-"Once the UMFA and Peacekeepers leave, we reassign the remaining infantry to one troop in a squadron, and redesign the other troop as, say, a recon and fast strike unit?
-Any personnel left over can be reassigned to fill holes in other departments."
+"Once the UMFA and Peacekeepers leave, we reassign the remaining infantry to one troop in a squadron, and reorganize the other troop as, say, a recon and fast strike unit?
+That should give us enough of a cushion to start filling holes in other departments."

 "What about my Bradleys?" asked Geoff.

-"Okay, we'll hammer out the details in a minute," Jack said, "but this sounds workable."
+"Okay, we'll hammer out the details in a little bit," Jack said, "but that's a good start."
 He let out a deep sigh as he realized just how tired he was.
 "That'll square away the combat part of our operations.
 How about our support units?"

-"That's not as bad, but there are a number of departments that will be hit hard," Larry said.
+"That's not as bad, but certain departments will be hit hard," Larry said.
 "Our MP company, naturally, our engineers," he paused as he motioned to Helena, "our medical staff ...."

 Helena rubbed her neck; she felt as tired as Jack seemed.
 "Well, there's myself, Nagumo, McPhearson, a few others ... " she mumbled as she trailed off in thought.
 Then it hit her.
 "Damn it."